git clone https://github.com/neurosnap/zmx.git

 6<p align="center">

-7 Session persistence for terminal processes.
+7 Session attach/detach for the terminal.

 8 <br />